wesleyguirra/wesguirra.github.io/README.md

 - Defined `KPIs` for technology teams
 - Created `SCM` plan of company projects
 - `Sustentation` and creation of apps infrastructure on `Azure`
+- Maintain and improve the performance of a `WordPress` website with more than 5 million access per month for the main player of benefits services in Brazil and France called Ticket/Edenred.
+- Designed and Developed Financial APIs, and mobile apps in `Flutter` to sell gift card through a card machine (Android).

 ### Fullstack Engineer at Platform Builders (2018/10 ~ 2019/11)
 ---